rouskinlab/dreem/dreem/align/README.md

 ## Purpose
 Convert sequencing files into BAM files.

 Each read is compared and aligned to the reference sequence of the fasta file.
-Results are stored in one BAM file per construct.
+Results are stored in one BAM file per reference.
 Additional information such as the fastqc report and the .bam/bai file is also outputed.

 ## Interface